utkarsshhh/disaster-response-pipeline/README.md

 #### 1.  app

 The [app](https://github.com/utkarsshhh/disaster-response-pipeline/tree/main/app) folder contains the HTML, Javascript and Flask code.
-The application can be run locally from this directory by running the parent file run.py using the command
+The application can be run locally from this directory by running the parent file run.py using the commands

+> pip install -r requirements.txt
 > python run.py

 #### 2.  data